gasleakdetector_web_logo

 1. Include the library files in the project.

 2. Create an instance of the GasLeakDetector C++ class.
-If you need multiple parallel cameras processing you have to create multiple GasLeakDetector C++ class instances.
+If you need to process multiple cameras in parallel, you must create a separate GasLeakDetector instance for each.

 3. If necessary, modify the default library parameters using the setParam(…) method.

-4. Create Frame class object for input frame.
+4. Create a Frame class object for the input frame.

-5. Call the processFrame(…) method to magnify video data stream.
+5. Call the processFrame(…) method to magnify the video data stream.

 GasLeakDetector class description